chiarabarbieri/Bio373_Blockcourse/README.md

 ### Missing data

-Use the flag --miss and explore the outputs.
+Use the flag --missing and explore the outputs.
 How is the rate of missing data per individual and per marker looking like?

 ```
 plink --bfile HumanDataHO --missing